dariaomelkina/MacOS_drivers_instruction/README.md

     return ret;
 }
 ```
-To actually work with data from the keyboard, You would also need to parse arguments after retraining them.
+To actually work with data from the keyboard, You would also need to parse arguments after retaining them.
 Parsing
-sample code is available at [5].
+sample code is also available at [5].

 Congratulations!
 That is actually Your first DriverKit driver!
 Even though it doesnt really do anything with data
-from the keyboard it is, nevertheless, a driver.
-Yet it is not The End –– in order to run that driver You need to
+from the keyboard (it just retains it) it is, nevertheless, a driver.
-perform some more, less code-oriented, steps.
+Yet it is not The End –– in order to run that driver You need to perform some more, less code-oriented, steps.

 *more detailed instruction coming soon...*